January 19 – May 14, 2023

 Take Me to the Palace of Love is curated by Romita Ray, Art and Music Histories.
-The exhibition and Banerjee’s residency is generously supported by the Syracuse University Humanities Center, along with 33 departments and units at the University, and the Republic of Tea, and the National Endowment for the Arts.
+The exhibition and Banerjee’s residency is generously supported by the Syracuse University Humanities Center, along with 33 departments and units at the University, The Republic of Tea, and the National Endowment for the Arts.

 Support for this residency comes from the following Syracuse University schools, colleges, academic departments and units: